it-innovation/sam/doc/tutorial.rst

 tell SAM to put only the `myTask = factory.invoke()` invocation under "A"::

   initialInvocation("clientA", "Other").
-  invocationObject("clientA", "Other", "factory", ?Arg, "myTask", "A") :- isObject(?Arg).
+  invocationObject("clientA", "Other", ?CallSite, "A") :- mayStore(?CallSite, "myTask").

 With this division, the desired propery can be proved. `clientA` can now get access to tasks created by other parties, but others still can't get access to the tasks by `clientA`.